AdobeDocs/analytics.en/help/implement/impl-testing/impl-validation/impl-data-accuracy.md

 ---
 description: Data accuracy validation is a process of comparing report data with known and verifiable data points.
 keywords: Analytics Implementation
-seo-description: Data accuracy validation is a process of comparing report data with known and verifiable data points.
-seo-title: Data accuracy validation
 solution: Analytics
 title: Data accuracy validation
 topic: Developer and implementation